syahiramzar/mybloodindex_project/README.md

 * Airflow
 * Python libraries, as listed in `requirements.txt`

-The goal of this project is to author a data pipeline workflow created with custom operators within the Airflow platform that perform tasks such as extract and transform data, generate data visualizations, upload into s3 bucket and blast a notification Telegram users (in group).
 The end result will be a pipeline defintion as illustrated below.

 IMAGE